dhruvdcoder/poly-metic/README.md

 	snippets/	: Specific vim snippets.
 Can be ignore if not using vim and snipmate plugin

 * Dependencies
-	1. google-test (if you wish to build the tests)
+	1. google-test: If you wish to build the tests
-	2. GMP if you wish to use integers, rationals and variable precision reals as the field for the polynomials.
+	2. GMP: If you wish to use integers, rationals and variable precision reals as the field for the polynomials.
-	3. Boost ublas library to work with matrices with polynomial entires. (http://www.boost.org/doc/libs/1_66_0/libs/numeric/ublas/doc/index.html)
+	3. Boost ublas library : To work with matrices with polynomial entires. (http://www.boost.org/doc/libs/1_66_0/libs/numeric/ublas/doc/index.html)
+	4. doxygen: To generate the documentation
 ### Who do I talk to? ###

-* Please mail me at dhruvdplayer@gmail.com for questions
+* Please mail me at dhruvdplayer@gmail.com for any kind of issues faced while setting up the repository